Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 Configure the host to which Checkmk API calls are delegated to.

+    checkmk_agent_delegate_download: "{{ inventory_hostname }}"

+Configure the host to which Checkmk API dowloads are delegated to.
+After download the files are transfered to the remote node.

     checkmk_agent_host_name: "{{ inventory_hostname }}"

 Define the hostname which will be used to add the host to Checkmk.